Skip to Main Content

 Support Page Content

-Up to 80 traditional pre-licensure students are admitted to the clinical portion of the baccalaureate Nursing program each semester.
+Up to 80 traditional pre-licensure students are admitted to the baccalaureate Nursing program each semester.

 A competitive selection process has been established since applications exceed program space in the traditional pre-licensure program.
 Newly admitted students are selected from among candidates who meet the prerequisite requirements and follow the supplemental application procedures described below.
 Continuing Sacramento State, transfer students, and second baccalaureate degree applicants are given equal consideration in the selection process for available new seats.